 CE 457 Wood, Steel, and Concrete Structures 4 Cr.

 This course builds directly on the material learned in CE 351 and is specifically directed to the study of the response of structural systems to various loadings.
 Gravity and lateral loads as well as load combinations on a structure are developed using appropriate building codes.
 The response of the structural system to imposed loading is studied by classical and computer analysis techniques.
 This course introduces the students to applications - the design of simple structures of wood, steel, concrete and other materials that meet the appropriate building code.
 Classroom 4 hours.
 Prerequisite: CE 351; not open to Civil Engineering majors.

 CE 458 Structural Issues for Construction 3 Cr.

 This course is intended to introduce the students to structural building applications, and to develop knowledge and comprehension of structural design of steel, wood, concrete, and masonry.
 Particular attention will be given to concrete members, concrete form design requirements, steel connections, failure modes of the member types and materials.
 Detailed construction issues with each material will be emphasized.
 Each of the principal member types, beam and column as well as connections, will be studied and members designed to meet the appropriate code.
 1 lecture hour and 4 lab hours.
 Prerequisites: CE 455 or CE 457; not open to Civil Engineering majors.

 CE 460 Construction Management 3 Cr.

 A course on the organization, scheduling and management of the construction project utilizing CPM and PERT.
 Survey of management functions by which construction is authorized, purchased, supervised, accomplished, inspected and accepted, including labor management relations and site design.
 Classroom 3 hours.
-Prerequisite: MA 107 AND CE 264.
+Prerequisite: MA 107 or 108 or 121 or 122, and CE 264.